Original Date: 1/17/1973 * Last Revision Effective: 4/7/2015

 Restrictions and Conflicts

-- An instructor with questions and/or conflicts should discuss these with his or her division chair.
+• An instructor with questions and/or conflicts should discuss these with their division chair.

-- Students shall not be required to take more than two final exams in any single day.
-The student should discuss the conflict in advance with the instructors involved, and make arrangements for an alternate day and time for one or more examination.
+• Students shall not be required to take more than two final exams in any single day.
+The student should discuss the conflict with the instructors involved and arrange for an alternate day and time for one or more examinations.

-- Efforts are made to avoid double-scheduling of final exams.
-However, in instances when a student has more than one exam scheduled for the same time period, the student should discuss the conflict in advance with the instructors involved, and make arrangements for an alternate day and time for one or more examination.
+• Efforts are made to avoid double-scheduling of final exams.
+However, in instances when a student has more than one exam scheduled for the same time period, the student should discuss the conflict in advance with the instructors involved and plan for an alternate day and time for one or more examinations.

 Revision History